- Ordering and Materials

 Ordering and Materials

-You can update any of your school's information by going to our test ordering site and visiting your school profile page.
+You can update any of your school's information by going to our test ordering site and visiting your school's profile page.

 - Click Start or Update order in the upper-right corner of your dashboard and select a test administration.